pypackaging-native/pypackaging-native/docs/key-issues/cross_platform.md

 ## Potential solutions or mitigations

-At it's core, what is required is a recognition that the use case of cross-platform builds is something that the Python ecosystem should support.
+At the core, what is required is a recognition that the use case of cross-platform builds is something that the Python ecosystem should support.

 In concrete terms, for native modules, this would require some combination of: